 Young people have a right to be treated equally in terms of the equity they represent and to the value they create for society by acquiring new skills and understanding.
 To expect children to acquire an education without any recompense is to impose the cost of education on them, despite the value this represents to society.
 Society needs them to be educated so justice demands all students are paid for responding to this social need.
 It behooves society to pay students for acquiring an education since what they are doing adds value to the community.
 Society pays a wage to students consistent with the equity they create individually and collectively.
 An average payment is provided that is varied according to the performance of the individual student.

-We work to ensure a two-tiered educational system does not victimize the poor.
-Value-based education ensures children from privileged homes do not acquire a better or higher education than those who come from less advantageous backgrounds when abilities are equal.
+Apriorian eliminates two-tiered policies and an educational system that victimizes the poor.
+Value-driven education ensures children from privileged homes do not acquire a better or higher education than those who come from less advantageous backgrounds, when abilities are equal.
 Society is best served by ensuring those with the most talent receive the best education.
 Graduates of higher education will not need to command a premium because of the greater expense a degree represents.
 They will have been paid for this achievement and time expended.
-Dextarian ensures the most capable students will enter the field of study that best reflects their interest and ability scaled to the Demand for more practitioners in that field.

 Each student earns credits for the felicity with which he or she acquires his or her education so each student will seek the education that best reflects his or her abilities and interests.

 The purpose of an education is to teach the children useful knowledge not to further the social engineering objectives of globalism.
-Social engineering policies especially as applied to the most vulnerable is divisive.
+Social engineering policies, especially as applied to the most vulnerable, is divisive.

 Educational hours have to be treated as a valuable resource applied according to the value added.
 The objective is to equip the student to be a valuable member of society and to make him or her the best example of themselves they can be.